FRIENDSHIP

 BECOME AN EMOTION COACH: Help your child regulate and understand their

-behavior.
+behaviour.
 This is important when your child is trying to make friends and build a

-reputation that attracts friendship.
+the reputation that attracts friendship.

 misbehaving,” have children who have difficulty acquiring the skills to regulate their